 For more information on the global emission pathways and how they are calculated, please see the detailed analysis and methodology pages.

-Last temperature update: 7 December 2015.
-'Pledges' include all INDCs submitted by 7 December.
+Last temperature update: 1 November 2016.
+'Pledges' include all NDCs submitted by November 1st 2016.

 3.6 is the median of the low and high ends of current policy projections (3.3 to 3.8°C).
 The uncertainty range on the figure (2.7-4.9°C) originates from carbon-cycle and climate modelling around both the low and high current policy projections.
 Here we give the 68% range; that is the 16th and 84th percentiles of the probability distribution.

 In the term NDC we also include, throughout this briefing, the “Intended” Nationally Determined Contributions of governments who have not yet ratified the Paris Agreement.
 We project the global effects beyond the NDC timeframes assuming policies of similar strength are implemented through to the end of the century.